minecraftforum/rules-archive/rules/global/rules.markdown

 * Alt accounts must not break *any* of the forum rules.
 * Alt accounts must not be used to evade bans or posting suspensions.
-* Under no circumstance is an alternate account permitted to communicate or interact with any other account held by the owner.
+* Under no circumstance is an alternate account permitted to communicate or interact with any other account held by the owner(s).
 This includes, but is not limited
     to:
     * +Repping posts
     * Quoting posts